If you’ve landed here, you know that SOC reports take the cake in the confusing requirements department.

 It continues to expand in usefulness as a tool to meet other requirement standards (e.g., GDPR, HIPAA & PCI DSS) that require detailed oversight of third-party vendors.

-We’re seeing many businesses expand from a basic SOC 2 Security report to SOC 2+ that can include additional criteria or frameworks important to your customers.
+We’re seeing many businesses expand from a basic SOC 2 Security report to SOC 2+ which can include additional criteria or frameworks important to your customers.
 Expanding on the basic SOC 2 demonstrates you’re expanding your control environment and better protecting your clients.

 Learn more about SOC 2.